CoolONEOfficial/personal_site/en/events/ios-course.md

 ---
 date: 2020-01-20 00:00
-description: Курс по iOS разработке от EPAM. После прохождения этого курса мне удалось изучить создание мобильных iOS приложений на Swift. Также после окончания учебной программы в качестве итогового проекта был разработан [мессенджер SmallTalk](https://coolone.ru/projects/smalltalk/), который стал для меня первым большим проектом нацеленным на iOS.
+description: A course on iOS development from EPAM.
+After taking this course I was able to learn how to create mobile iOS applications in Swift.
+Also after finishing the training program as a final project I developed [messenger SmallTalk](https://coolone.ru/projects/smalltalk/), which became my first big project aimed at iOS.
 tags: swift, ios, course
-event.location.title: Нижний Новгород, ул. Родионова 23
+event.location.title: Nizhny Novgorod, 23 Rodionov St.
 event.organisation: EPAM
 event.type: course
 event.location.latitude: 56.318183234698445